 Sports are an institution in America today.
-As a male, you are required to be a sports fan.
-I’ve seen numerous males attempt to escape this fact of life in America, but I’ve seen very few pull it off.
-If you are able to escape the super sport fan requirement, I tip my hat to you, for you may escape the pain and sorrow watching sports can inflict on you.
+If you are a male, you are almost required to be a sports fan.
+I’ve seen numerous males try to escape this fact of life in America, but I’ve seen very few pull it off.
+Those who are able to escape this super sport fan requirement deserve a hat-tip, in some ways, because they don’t have to endure the pain and sorrow watching sports can inflict on a person.
 It’s too late for me.
-I’ve had too many teams disappoint me on the playing field to ever enjoy it in the manner we should all enjoy sporting contests.
-We super sports fans have reached a point where we almost hate sports as much as we love it, but we’ve found no cure for our ailment other than more sports and other disappointments that help us forget the past ones.
+I’ve had too many teams disappoint me to ever enjoy watching sports in the manner we all should.
+Super sports fans hate sports as much as we love it, but we’ve found no cure for this ailment other than more sports and other disappointments that help us forget the past ones.

 In 2012, The Atlanta Falcons won their first playoff game in four years of unsuccessful attempts.
-As a fanatic Falcons fan, I know that I’ll have to be prepared for those that will engage me in a discussion of the Atlanta Falcons, win or lose, in the next three weeks.
-I know that such a discussion will involve attacks that I’ll deem personal, as a result of my life-long affiliation with this team.
+As a fanatic Falcons fan, I’m prepared for the discussions that will follow.
+I know that the discussions will involve attacks that I’ll deem personal, as a result of my life-long affiliation with this team.
 If they lose in the next three weeks, I will be guilty by association.
 If they win, I will be permitted a temporary amount of basking, but I will soon have to reconfigure my psychology in preparation for the next game, and the next season.
 A super fan’s job is never over.

 In the world of the super fan, it is seen as a testament to their character that they remain unsatisfied with their team’s performance?
-Even a fan of a traditional doormat, such as the Atlanta Falcons, is informed that the best record in the regular season should mean nothing to you, and their first playoff victory in almost a decade should mean nothing to you.
+Even a fan of a traditional doormat, such as the Atlanta Falcons, is informed that the best record in the regular season should mean nothing to them, and their first playoff victory in almost a decade should mean nothing to them.
 You want that ring.
-If you’re happy with progress, you’re satisfied, and being satisfied equates to being weak, and soft, and everyone around you knows this, and they won’t have much time for you if you don’t demand perfection of your team.
+If we’re in any way happy with the progress they’ve made, we’re satisfied, and being satisfied equates to being weak, and soft, and everyone around us knows this, and they won’t have much time for us if we don’t demand perfection of your team.

 Did it matter to anyone that the Atlanta Braves made it to the playoffs fourteen consecutive years in a span that stretched from the 90’s to the 00’s?
 It didn’t to the super fan.
 They grew tired of all that losing.
 Did it matter to the super fan that they made the NLCS nine out of ten years?
 It did not.
 Did it matter that they made it to the World Series in five of those years?
 If you’re a loser it did.
 They won one World Series throughout this stretch, and the super fan remained unsatisfied throughout.